 The Company depends on external financing to fund its activities.
-The capital structure of the Company currently consists of common shares, stock options and share purchase warrants.
+The capital structure of the Company currently consists of common shares.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets, being mineral properties.
 In order to maintain or adjust the capital structure, the Company may issue new shares through private placements, or sell assets to fund operations.
 Management reviews its capital management approach on regular basis.
 The Company is not subject to externally imposed capital requirements.
+There was no change in management's approach to capital management during the year ended November 30, 2016.

-The Company invests all capital that is surplus to its immediate operational needs in short-term, liquid and highly-rated financial instruments, such as cash held with major financial institutions.
+The Company invests all capital that is surplus to its immediate operational needs in short-term, liquid and highly-rated financial instruments, such as cash and other short-term guaranteed deposits, all held with major financial institutions.